- Home

 Courthouse weddings must be scheduled prior to the appointment by calling the Circuit Court at 262-653-2465.

 The County Clerk’s Office does not schedule courthouse weddings or provide officiants.
-You are responsible for finding an officiant and must have the officiant's information when you apply for the marriage license.
+You are responsible for finding an officiant and must provide the officiant's information when you apply for the marriage license.

 Completing the Application